jonsimonsen/Supercars/README.md

 # Supercars
-Planning to make a small top down racing game without scrolling
+A small top down racing game without scrolling

 # Implementation
 The game is being programmed in Python, using the PyGame library

+# Running
+Run from terminal by navigating to the folder containing the py files and typing: <br />
+  python game.py <br /> <br />
+Use the arrow keys to control the car. <br />

-# Information
+# Customization
-The game cannot be run currently.
-One of the necessary libraries will possibly not be uploaded until I've clarified with the author that it's ok. </br>
-In either case, the game so far involves being able to drive a shape that resembles a car around in an otherwise empty window. </br>
+It is possible to change some of the characteristics of the game by altering config.py. <br />
+Be aware that some changes can mess up the game to a certain degree, <br />
+and that lap times will not necessarily be comparable before and after. <br />

 # History
 v0_1: </br>